Are you drawn to flawed or broken people?

 Do you cancel plans if your partner needs something?

-You might be codependent if you answered yes to any of those questions.
+If you answered yes to any of those questions, you might be codependent.
 Maybe you already know that about yourself and are looking for help to break the cycle.

 A lot of people struggle with codependency, myself included.

 But we don’t have to disappear into our relationships.
 We can learn how to break codependency habits and live more fulfilling lives.

 So let’s talk about how!

 - What is codependency?

 - Is it possible to stop being codependent?

 - How do I know if I am codependent?